-Inventors should consider the profit potential for new products or services before spending money for a patent.
+Inventors should consider the profit potential for new products or services before spending money on a patent.
 Evidence of profit potential is not only useful in determining whether to pursue a patent but also to get the attention of reputable promoters and established manufacturers and to attract capital investments.
-At a minimum, this requires information about several basic, interrelated matters: customers, production cost, distribution cost and competition.
+At a minimum, this requires information about several basic, interrelated matters: customers, production cost, distribution cost, and competition.

 Customers: Who and how many are they?
 Where do they live?
 How much are they willing to spend for this kind of product or service?
 Where do they purchase it?
 Are there special factors involved in how the product is used?